bkuhn/talks/OpenFOAM-2011/openfoam.markdown

     + FAQ: http://www.gnu.org/licenses/gpl-faq.html

 + About me:
-    + I co-host an oggcast, Free as In Freedom: faif.us
+    + I co-host an audcast, Free as In Freedom: faif.us
     + I'm on identi.ca (not twitter!): @bkuhn
     + I have a blog: http://ebb.org/blog